 How to Calculate Your Self-Employment Tax

 To calculate your net earnings from self-employment, subtract your business expenses from your business revenues, then multiply the difference by 92.35%.
-(This multiplication figure is the result of the odd reality that you’re allowed to deduct 1/2 of your self-employment tax when calculating the income upon which the tax will be charged.)
+(This odd multiplication figure is the result of the fact that you’re allowed to deduct 50% of your self-employment tax when calculating the income upon which the tax will be charged.)

-It’s important to note that the Social Security portion of the self-employment tax only applies to the first $110,100 of self-employment earnings.
+It’s important to note that the 12.4% Social Security tax only applies to the first $118,500 of earned income per year.
 (This number is updated annually, so be sure to check what the most recent limit is.)
-For any self-employment earnings beyond $110,100 the self-employment tax is only 2.9% rather than the usual 15.3%.
+The 2.9% Medicare tax, however, does not have a limit.